-Table 30: Overview of redundancy protocols
+Table 28: Overview of redundancy protocols

 Redundancy protocol Network topology Comments MRP Ring The switching time can be selected and is practically independent of the number of devices.
-An MRP Ring consists of up to 50 devices that support the Media Redundancy Protocol (MRP) according to IEC 62439.
+An MRP Ring consists of up to 50 devices that support the MRP protocol according to IEC 62439.
 When you only use Hirschmann devices, up to 100 devices are possible in the MRP Ring.
 RSTP Random structure The switching time depends on the network topology and the number of devices. ▶ typ. < 1 s with RSTP ▶ typ. < 30 s with STP Link Aggregation Random structure A Link Aggregation Group (LAG) is a combination of 2 or more links between 2 switches to increase bandwidth.
 Each involved link operates in full-duplex mode and with the same data rate.
 Link Backup Random structure When the device detects an error on the primary link, the device transfers the data packets to the backup link.
 You typically use Link Backup in service-provider or enterprise networks.
-HIPER Ring Client Ring Extend an existing HIPER Ring or replace a device already participating as a client in a HIPER Ring.